insomnius/architect-cheat-sheet/system-design/bank/README.md

 # Usecase

 Design a system for banking.
-The features include:
+Let's say you create a startup for banking, and you need to create MVP for all of this feature:

+## Customers

+1. Create a new customers
-1. Issuing a bank card
+2. Issuing a bank card
-2. Transferring funds
+3. Transferring funds

-The main point that you should consider:
+## Customer Service

+1. Managing customer data
+2. Blocking card

+## ATM

-1. Access control
+1. Draw money
-2. Security
+2. Store money
+3. Transferring funds

+## System

+1. Automatic fraud detection system